pagespeed-pro/critical-css-widget/README.md

 https://gist.github.com/PaulKinlan/6284142

-The original snippet uses a Chrome innovation called `getMatchedCSSRules` which is deprecated and will be removed in Chrome 63.
+The snippet uses a Chrome innovation called `getMatchedCSSRules` which is deprecated and will be removed in Chrome 63.
 The Critical CSS Widget is made cross browser using a [polyfill](https://github.com/ovaldi/getMatchedCSSRules) for `getMatchedCSSRules`.

 ![image](https://raw.githubusercontent.com/o10n-x/critical-css-widget/master/critical-css-widget.png?v1)